Haima Fstar: Overview

 The Haima Fstar microvan was built on a chassis composed of two longitudinal beams and seven transverse beams, with the engine bay featuring a 1.2-liter DOHC 16-valve gasoline engine producing 91 hp and 112 Nm of torque in 2019.

 F-Star Hongda

 The Haima F-star Hongda or Fushida Hongda (福仕达 鸿达) was launched in 2009 as Haima's first entry to the commercial microvan market.
-The Fushida Hongda was facelifted in 2012 as the Fushida II or Xinhongda (新鸿达, New Hongda), featuring a redesigned front grill and redesigned rear end.
+The Fushida Hongda was facelifted in 2012 as the Fushida II or Xinhongda (新鸿达, New Hongda), featuring a redesigned front grille and redesigned rear end.